algorand/go-algorand/cmd/pingpong/README.md

 Note: if you don't set the `--duration` parameter the test will continue running until it's stopped externally.

-`pingpong -h` will describe each CLI parameter.
+`pingpong run -h` will describe each CLI parameter.